ava-labs/avalanche-docs/docs/apis/avalanchego/apis/c-chain.md

 ### avax.getAtomicTx

 Gets a transaction by its ID.
 Optional encoding parameter to specify the format for the returned transaction.
 Can only be `hex` when a value is provided.

-#### Signature
+**Signature:**

 ```go
 avax.getAtomicTx({